 Find out all about the Bloomberg coverage of EPRA's BPR, starting from the reports of fiscal year 2012 to this year's interims and annuals.

-EPRA leading transparency and comparability in financial reporting
+EPRA leading transparency & comparability in financial reporting

-The EPRA BPR are a cornerstone framework for our industry, and their development has always followed extensive discussions with the investment community and property companies.
+The EPRA BPR are a cornerstone framework for our industry and their development has always followed extensive discussions with investors and property companies.

 EPRA/Deloitte BPR 2019 Survey